jjgecon/EconJM_auto_doc_gen/output_docs/queensland/cover_letter/Gonzalez_CL.typ

 A second paper shows that telenovelas focused on inequality reduce support for redistribution by downplaying or trivializing issues of economic disparity.
 My future work will generalize this approach to measure broader cultural values and use AI to analyze diverse media for a comprehensive study of culture.

-At the University of Queensland's Economics Department, I am keen to blend my pioneering research on media's influence on economic behavior with the department's commitment to behavioural and experimental economics.
-My application of generative AI aligns with UQ's emphasis on innovative, agenda-setting research and its interdisciplinary collaboration ethos.
-For instance, my job market paper provides causal evidence relevant to understanding decision-making processes, resonating with UQ's policy and industry applications focus.
+At the University of Queensland's Economics Department, I believe my research on media's influence on economic behavior complements well with the department's commitment to behavioural and experimental economics.
+In particular, I am excited to contribute to CUBES and engage with faculty like Marco Faravelli.
+My application of generative AI aligns with UQ's emphasis on innovative, agenda-setting research.
 Moreover, my mentoring experience complements the department's strong integration of teaching and community engagement, a commitment I witnessed through my role tutoring student athletes.
-I am excited to contribute to CUBES and engage with faculty like Marco Faravelli to advance behavioural economic sciences within this vibrant research community.